ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 }
 {% endhighlight %}

-At a first glance, you might not be able to find and incorrectness in this piece of code (at least I didn't!).
+At a first glance, you might not be able to find any incorrectness in this piece of code (at least I didn't!).
 However, you will immediately realize that there is something wrong after seeing the following output:

 {% highlight js linenos %}
 > tXX[,,2]